joncrlsn/declarations/DESIGN.md

 - The Bible API is at <https://api.esv.org>
 - The token header is like this: `Authorization: Token {token}`
 - The URL for finding the text of a bible reference is: <https://api.esv.org/v3/passage/text/?q={verseReference}>.
 This returns the Bible text for the given verse reference.
-- When running locally, the API token is in the file .api-token in the root directory of the project.
+- When running locally, the API token is in the file .esv-api-token in the root directory of the project.
 It must be left in that file and never added to the Golang code.
+If it does not exist, the application will write a message to standard error and not start.
 - When running in Google Cloud Run, the API token is in a secret in Google Secret Manager.
 The secret is called `esv-api-token`

 ## The source code